yurt-page/documentation/chat_and_messenger.md

 * Signal, Wire etc. Not so many advantages over Telegram + E2E.
 Higher possibility that they will be blocked (or less given that TG is more popular).
 * [meshenger](https://github.com/meshenger-app/meshenger-android) P2P calls without the need for accounts or access to the Internet.
 There is no discovery mechanism, no meshing and no servers: just scan each others QR-Code.
 Android only.
 * [Tox](https://en.wikipedia.org/wiki/Tox_(protocol)) P2P E2E DHT
 * Own XMPP server.
 We may try [Prosody](https://prosody.im/) on OpenWrt router.
+Looks like XMPP can work in XEP-0174: Serverless Messaging
 * Own Matrix server: written in Python and too heavy with the only advantage that it has good clients e.g. Element.io.
 * [FChat](https://github.com/stokito/pidgin-fchat) a simple(st) UDP based chat for local network without a server.
-The only one in its class.
+The only one in its class. **UPD** https://www.kouchat.net/ has even Android app.
 * [NileshTrivedi/family](https://github.com/nileshtrivedi/family) A messaging app for closed, trusted groups.
 Outdated but has good design principles.
 * Anything web based: WebRTC+WebSockets.
 Needs for some TLS certificate.